Amanda Macias: Government investigation

-Macias' source, a counterterrorism analyst, leaked classified intelligence reports to her and another journalist at NBC News according to federal prosecutors.
-The government referred to her as "Journalist 1" and Courtney Kube as "Journalist 2."
-NBC and CNBC are sister networks at NBCUniversal.
-The analyst, Henry Frese, pled guilty to agreeing to disclose classified information because it would support Macias' career and was sentenced to 30 months in prison but was released early.
+Macias' source, a counterterrorism analyst, leaked classified intelligence reports to her and another journalist in 2018 and 2019 according to federal prosecutors.
+In court documents, the government referred to the two only as "Journalist 1" and "Journalist 2", although they were quickly identified in the press as Macias and Courtney Kube of MSNBC.
+MNBC and CNBC are sister networks at NBCUniversal.
+In 2020, the counterterrorism analyst, Henry Frese, who had been in a relationship with Macias, pled guilty sharing classified information with reporters about foreign weapon systems, admitting that he agreed to help Kube and Macias because he believed it would Macias' career.
+Frese was sentenced to 30 months in prison but was granted early release in 2022.

 Personal life

-She lives in the historic Capitol Hill neighborhood in Washington, D.C. and speaks three languages.
-In 2021, CNBC deemed Macias to be Hispanic.
+Macias lives in the historic Capitol Hill neighborhood in Washington, D.C. and speaks three languages.
+She is Hispanic.